 While at the Bins I did find a few things.
 This one has me stumped.
 Oh, I know what it is.
 A vase that holds a candle in the center, and flower frog type pins in the bottom.
 I also know the maker, it's marked.
 E. O. Brody Co., Cleveland, Ohio.
 It even has a number 3 314 on the bottom.
 The problem is finding another like it, or anything similar.
 E. O. Brody was a distributor and wholesaler of glassware and ceramics to the floral industry.
 Glass.
 Not plastic.
 Well, obviously they dealt in plastics too, as this is one.
 I have other E. O. Brody items, all milk glass.
 I wasn't going to leave behind a flower frog-ish item!

 My first "nester" or "stacker" form of salt and pepper shakers!
 I found the little one first and put it in my cart to continue looking in the glassware bins, of which there are usually three.
 In the last one I found the mama shaker!
 It took a moment to recognize they were a pair, as the size difference is so great.
-I didn't know they nested until my daughter asked why the big one had a flat area in front.
+I didn't know they nested until someone asked why the big one had a flat area in front.
 Still bearing the sticker letting me know they were made in Japan and imported by Napco (National Potteries Corporation).
 Napco produced their own ceramics beginning in 1938, and after WWII mostly imported from Japan.
 The US market was after whimsy and color, and they delivered.
 They peaked in the 1950s with kitschy home decor, including anthropomorphic salt and pepper shakers.

 Not E. O. Brody, this milk glass double crimped hobnail bon bon dish is by Fenton.
 Unmarked, with dates it to prior 1970 as Fenton started marking their glass then.